 You are here

 Research in our AS2M Department is firmly grounded within the disciplines of robotics, mechatronics, automatic control and artificial intelligence.
-Through its science the department expresses its desire to create systems in total synergy with FEMTO-ST’s strategy, especially LABEX ACTION.
-All projects revolve around three major scientific challenges: the exploitation of the overall dynamics of microsystems, along with the improvement of both systems dexterity and of systems intelligence.
+The scientific activity of the Department is characterized by the willingness to create systems in total synergy with the FEMTO-ST's strategy, notably through its participation in projects of excellence.
+All the work carried out is based on three major scientific challenges: the exploitation of the predominant physics at the micro and nanometric scales, in particular, large dynamics, the improvement of the dexterity of systems and the improvement of the "intelligence" of systems.

 - The MACS team (Methodologies for Automation and for the Design of Mechatronic Systems) aims to study micromechatronic systems and control laws for positioning and manipulation at micro / nanometric scales.